 The collection contains two letters, one written by John McKay (not to be confused with John Mackay of Virginia City mining fame) and the other by John Nelson to their sister Mary Leavitt in Jamestown, Wisconsin.
 In the McKay's letter, he writes about his feelings of the Civil War and talks about Joseph, possibly his brother, re-enlisting to the Union Army even though he'd been a prisoner of war in the South.
 McKay also speaks of his family and marriage possibilities, stating that the only girl he'd think about marrying in the area is a Catholic, and his impression of the people who live in Gold Hill.

 Nelson's letter is a copy of the original and includes a hand-written transcription by Ronald Mullins.
 In it, Nelson discusses their family in depth and coming out to California and Nevada "over the plains."
 Nelson also mentions seeing John McKay in Nevada.

 Collection is open for research.
 Materials must be used on-site; advance notice suggested.
 Access to parts of this collection may be restricted under provisions of state or federal law.

-John McKay, a miner, and John Nelson, a mining superintendent, lived in Gold Hill, Nevada in the mid-1860s.
-The collection contains one letter and envelope written by McKay to his sister, Mary Leavitt, who lived in Wisconsin.
-In the letter, McKay discusses his views of the Civil War and living in Gold Hill while Nelson describes his trip out to Nevada, family matters, and sending money home.
+John McKay, a miner, and John Nelson, a mining superintendent, lived in Gold Hill, Nevada Territory in the mid-1860s.
+The collection contains two letters written by McKay and Nelson to their sister, Mary Leavitt, who lived in Wisconsin.
+In McKay's letter, he discusses views of the Civil War and living in Gold Hill while Nelson describes his trip out to Nevada, family matters, and sending money home.

 Immediate Source of Acquisition

-- Guide to the Letter to Mary Leavitt from John McKay
+- Guide to the Correspondence to Mary Leavitt

 - Jessica Maddox